We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 These hearing aids are fully rechargeable with over 16 hours of battery.
 These aids come with cleaning accessories, extra ear tubes, and a manual for directions on how to operate them.

-- There are no recent or pending lawsuits involving Nano Hearing Aids, but there have been many complaints lodged with the BBB.
+There are no recent or pending lawsuits involving Nano Hearing Aids, but there have been many complaints lodged with the Better Business Bureau (BBB).

 Most of the complaints we found have to do with product quality issues or issues with refunds.
 Some customers note they were not satisfied with the responses or outcomes.
-(There have even been examples of local news stations stepping in to try to help clients get a full refund.)
+In fact, local news stations have stepped in to try to help clients get a full refund.

 Unsurprisingly, most of the reviews on the company website are positive.
 Many of the negative comments have to do with background noise issues.
 People also say that the devices don’t clarify sound very well.

 Nano has a 45-day satisfaction guarantee.
-People who are unsatisfied with their new device can return it for a full refund within the 45-day time frame.
-It’s important to note, though, that shipping fees are nonrefundable.
+People who are unsatisfied with their new device can return it for a full refund within 45 days.
+It’s important to note, though, that shipping and handling fees are nonrefundable.